By Tim Lambert

 In the 20th century amenities in Hoddesdon continued to improve.
 The first cinema in Hoddesdon was built in 1913.
 In 1923 gas street lights were replaced by electric ones.
 A public library opened in 1937.

 Today Hoddesdon is largely a commuter town for London.
-Today the population of Hoddesdon is 20,000.
+In 2022 the population of Hoddesdon was 20,000.